XYGaoG/PaperSharing/LLM/cheatAgent.md

 # [CheatAgent: Attacking LLM-Empowered Recommender Systems via LLM Agent](https://dl.acm.org/doi/pdf/10.1145/3637528.3671837)

 ### Introduction
 Due to the powerful language understanding and in-context learning ability, LLM have provided great potential to recommendation.
 But the vulnerability of LLM-empowered RS makes it under adversarial attack.
-For example, attackers leverage the LLM agent to insert some tokens (e.g., words) or items in the user’s prompt to manipulate the LLM-empowered recommender system to make incorrect decisions.![image]
+For example, attackers leverage the LLM agent to insert some tokens (e.g., words) or items in the user’s prompt to manipulate the LLM-empowered recommender system to make incorrect decisions.

 ### Challenges
 In black-box attack, a mainstream method is to develop RL-based agents to obtain malicious user profiles (i.e., a series of items) and inject them into the victim RecSys for manipulating system’s decision.
 But existing methods suffer from several limitations: